What is Ramen?

 When eating ramen I always start with the chopsticks.
 This is just a personal thing, but whenever I get chopsticks, I fold the wrapper into a chopstick holder.
 There’s plenty of tutorials online to teach you that, but I’ll put together a video later to show you how I do it.
 I get a surprising amount of use out of the chopstick holder because I fidget a lot and like putting my chopsticks down to use the spoon, etc. According to my friends, I also have a tell where I’ll pick up the chopsticks food-side up, then twirl them down into the right position before tapping twice on the table.
 To be honest, I had no idea I did this until my friend Paul pointed it out.

-The order I start ramen is as follows: Smell it first(this is for you Chris Morocco), then taste a spoonful of soup, try a small portion of noodles, try each topping, then back to noodles.
+The order I start ramen is as follows: Smell it first, then taste a spoonful of soup, try a small portion of noodles, try each topping, then back to noodles.
 And then go buckwild from there.
 Sometimes ramen is a lovely affair, sometimes it’s a battle that doesn’t end until the last drop of soup is gone.

 In keeping with the grand tradition of tier-lists, the grading scale for ramen in my mind goes as follows: D – C – B – A – S